 I had people asking me whether they could sell their 2-series or 3-series tripods and just use the PD Travel Tripod?
 The answer here is a definitive no!
 I honestly don’t really know why people suddenly forgot how to choose the right tripod, but I had enough conversations like this to know it is a thing.
 Larger 2 or 3-series tripods are more stable than any travel tripod.
 Even this Peak Design tripod.

 Again, there is no magic here.
 It’s a very good tripod, but the light weight means it does lack some stability with heavy camera setups.
 And it also lacks stability when you have forces applied to the legs from any angle other than directly downwards.
 Typically this comes in the form of heavy winds.
-You should be able to look at the cross section above, and the other photos of the lower leg sections, and see that there will be some flex in these skinny legs compared to larger tripods.
+You should be able to look at the cross-section above, and the other photos of the lower leg sections, and see that there will be some flex in these skinny legs compared to larger tripods.

 Centre Column Considerations

 Keeping the centre column collapsed is always a good idea in anything but the calmest wind conditions with any travel tripod.
 It will give you sharper images, but you’ll have to deal with constantly bending down to use the camera.
 This is something else you need to factor into the purchase of a travel tripod.
 It’s easy to get fixated on the maximum height of a tripod with its column extended – 152.4 cm in this case.
 But the reality is that if you want the sharpest images, you will spend more time using the tripod with the column lowered.
-In this case giving you a max height of 130.2 cm.
+In this case, giving you a max height of 130.2 cm.

 When you consider purchasing a travel tripod of any type, this lower maximum height is another thing that needs consideration.
-I don’t say this as a negative of this particular tripod, it’s just a gentle reminder to everyone that you should think carefully about what you are giving up when you decide to opt for a tripod that was build with a focus on small size and light weight in mind.
+I don’t say this as a negative of this particular tripod, it’s just a gentle reminder to everyone that you should think carefully about what you are giving up when you decide to opt for a tripod that was built with a focus on its small size and light weight in mind.
 This is a great tripod, but I really want to make sure that people buy the right tripod for their needs!

 Built-In Ball Head

 The unique design of the Travel Tripod doesn’t stop at the legs.
 Included with the tripod is a built-in ball head that doesn’t look like most head on the market.
-For this head Peak Design concentrated on making something that would be extremely light and low-profile when the tripod is collapsed.
+For this head, Peak Design concentrated on making something that would be extremely light and low-profile when the tripod is collapsed.

 Controls for the head are simple.
 There is an outer locking ring which loosens the jaws around the ball and gives you the traditional tilt and roll movements of a ball head.
 There’s also a small lever that locks the jaws of the head to prevent accidental release of your camera.
 This clamp is Arca-Swiss compatible, so it will work with any of your existing tripod plates and L brackets when the two stopper screws are removed.
 With the stopper screws in place (shown in the photo below) only the supplies Peak Design tripod plate will work.
 You can also remove just one of these stopper screws to allow you to slide the tripod plate in from the side.
-On the top of the head is a bubble level to help you get a nice level horizon.
+On top of the head is a bubble level to help you get a nice level horizon.

 The downside to the low-profile head design is that it doesn’t have an independent panning base.
-Most people would consider to be a standard feature on anything but the absolute cheapest of tripod heads.
-In many situations a panning base is not 100% necessary, but it is nice to have when you want to make small compositional adjustments in landscape shots.
+Most people would consider being a standard feature on anything but the absolute cheapest of tripod heads.
+In many situations, a panning base is not 100% necessary, but it is nice to have when you want to make small compositional adjustments in landscape shots.
 For people looking to take panoramic photographs, a panning base is a must-have feature.
 If pano photos are your thing, you’ll want to pay attention to a following section that discusses options for adding 3rd party heads to this tripod.

 The other downside to this design is that the head is designed to nest into the top of the tripod legs when fully collapsed.
 The jaws around the ball slot neatly into the area between the leg joints.
 This helps to keep the collapsed length of the tripod down, but it means that you have to extend the centre column about an inch before you can adjust the angle of the tripod head. it’s one more thing to have to do when setting up the tripod, and it somewhat negates the speed benefits of the fancy fast opening leg locks.